phannhat17/mini-project-optimization/README.md

 # Multiple-type, two-dimensional finite bin packing problem
 This is a mini project for topic 3 in Fundamental of Optimization course of SoICT - HUST
 ## Problem
-There are `K` trucks `1,2,...,K` for transporting `N` packages of `1, 2, ..., N`.
-Trucks have a container size of `Wk * Lk`.
-Each package `I` has size `wi * li`.
-Packages that are placed in same container must not overlap.
-Assume that the number K can be large, leading to a large number of trucks that are not being used.
-The cost of using truck `k` is `ck`.
-Find a way to put these package in the trucks so that **the total cost is minimal**.
+There are `K` trucks `1, 2,..., K` for transporting `N` packages of `1, 2, ..., N`.
+Each truck has a container size of `Wk * Hk`.
+The dimensions of each package `I` are `wi * hi`.
+Packages that are placed in the same container must not overlap.
+Assume that the number K can be large, leading to a large number of trucks that are not being used. `Ck` is the cost of using truck `k`.
+Find a way to put all the packages in the trucks so that **the total cost is minimal**.

 The input data format and how we generated them can be found [here](./input_data/README.md)